What is a Macular Hole?

 Following surgery, patients must remain in a face-down position for up to one week.
 This position allows the bubble to press against the macula and be gradually reabsorbed by the eye, sealing the hole.
 As the bubble is reabsorbed, the vitreous cavity refills with natural eye fluids.
 Maintaining a face-down position is crucial to the success of the surgery and because it can be difficult for many people, it is important to discuss this with your doctor before surgery.

 Wolfe Eye Clinic has expertise in treating macular holes.
-Wolfe Eye Clinic offers complete retina services throughout Iowa, including Ames, Cedar Falls, Cedar Rapids, Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Spencer and Waterloo.
+Wolfe Eye Clinic offers complete retina services throughout Iowa, including Ames, Cedar Falls, Cedar Rapids, Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Spencer, Waterloo, and Pleasant Hill.

-Please contact Wolfe Eye Clinic at 1-800-542-7956 to ask any macular hole-related questions or to schedule an appointment with one of our retina specialists: Dr. David Saggau, Dr. Charles Barnes, Dr. Jared Nielsen, Dr. Kyle Alliman, Dr. Alex Kartvelishvili.
+Please contact Wolfe Eye Clinic at 1-800-542-7956 to ask any macular hole-related questions or to schedule an appointment with one of our retina specialists: Dr. David Saggau, Dr. Charles Barnes, Dr. Jared Nielsen, Dr. Kyle Alliman, Dr. Alex Kartvelishvili, and Dr. Paul Boeke.